IntersectMBO/cardano-node/doc/New Tracing Quickstart.md

 config file needs to contain several values for the configuration of new-tracing, as we describe next.

+The current tracing system has two ways to identify the message, a hierarchical name we call it's `Namespace` and the `Kind field` in machine representation.
+We base our implementation on the namespace, and require a one-to-one correspondence between namespaces and messages (bijective mapping).

+As we have two mechanisms for the same purpose for historic reasons, we will soon __deprecate the Kind field__, and it will disappear in the near future.
+So we strongly advice to use namespaces for any analysis tools of traces!

 ### Configuration of new tracing

 1. Specify a filter for the severity of the messages you want to see, e.g.: